ProFatXuanAll/language-model-playground/doc/source/experiment/index.rst

 Experiment Results
 ==================

-All experiment results must be put under this directory.
-Experiment results must be reproducible, thus all arguments used in experiment must be speciftied.
+All experiment results will be put under this directory.
+All arguments used in experiment must be specified in order to reproduce experiment results.

 .. toctree::
    :maxdepth: 1